Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 BEFORE ADJUSTMENT ADJUSTED DOWN-AND-BACK ADJUSTED DOWN-AND-FORWARD

-Shifting the tongue base titraters down-and-back can move the tongue base away from an obstruction in the oropharynx, as showm below in X-rays of a tongue painted with a radiopaque paste before (top) and after (middle) inserting a tongue control device; and then after (bottom) using the tongue base titraters to shift the tongue base further down-and-back.
+Shifting the tongue base titraters down-and-back can move the tongue base away from an obstruction in the oropharynx, as shown below in X-rays of a patinet's tongue painted with a radiopaque paste before (top) and after (middle) inserting a tongue control device; and then after (bottom) using the tongue base titraters to shift the tongue base further down-and-back.
 The small white radiopaque puddle in the foramen cecum in the top X-ray has been replaced by a larger white V shape where the tongue has curled around the end of the upper tongue gripping surface in the middle X-ray.
 However, in the middle X-ray, the airway is still restricted in the lower oropharynx and upper hypopharynx.
 In the bottom X-ray, the tongue base titraters have shifted the tail segments of the device and thereby also the tongue base further down-and-back, which has shifted the white V-shaped area marking the end of the upper tongue gripping surface and the end of the wire framework of the tongue base titrater in the same direction and has further increased the sagittal width of the airway space, seen between the arrows.

 DSC_0881_2.jpg